secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 #### How to Generate an Order Form as a PDF

 1. Once a [quote has been approved](/handbook/business-ops/order-processing/#how-to-submit-a-quote-for-discount-and-payment-term-approval), review the Quote Template to ensure you have selected the correct form for this transaction.
-Review [Quote Templates](#### Quote Template Types).
+Review Quote Templates, linked above.
 1. On the quote, click `Generate PDF Doc`.
 The document will be saved as an attachment in the Notes and Attachments section in the opportunity record.
 1. Pre-approved Legal Lanauge can be added to some order forms through Toggle Field selections available on the quote object.
 To Edit these field, Click "Edit Quote Details".
 1. Non-standard Legal Langauge will need to be reviewed, approved, and added manually by Legal.
 Please open a Legal case if you would like to propose non-standard contract terms.